aurimas13/Chemical-analysis/README.md

 ------

-TThis is a simple project that includes two jupyter files ([one about lipohilicities](https://github.com/aurimas13/Chemical-analysis/blob/main/physical_chemistry_lipophilicity.ipynb) & [the other about drawing structures](https://github.com/aurimas13/Chemical-analysis/blob/main/drawing_molecules.ipynb)) with a few data files like this.
-An analysis of lipophilicities & molecule drawings are shown through simple chemistry projects that looks at lipophilicities of drug moleculess through ML and molecule drawings through RDKit.
+TThis is a simple project that includes two jupyter files ([one about lipophilicity](https://github.com/aurimas13/Chemical-analysis/blob/main/physical_chemistry_lipophilicity.ipynb) & [the other about drawing structures](https://github.com/aurimas13/Chemical-analysis/blob/main/drawing_molecules.ipynb)) with a few data files like this.
+An analysis of lipophilicity & molecule drawings are shown through simple chemistry projects that looks at lipophilicity of drug molecules through ML and molecule drawings through RDKit.

 <p align="center">
   Project of a chemical analysis implementing machine learning is almost finished.